 Sailing the wide-open waters anytime soon?
 Have a boat party on the weekend?
 Whatever the reason, you may need some tips on how to prevent some potential nausea from coming your way.
 Whether you’re on your dream cruise, a romantic getaway yacht, or on a sailing adventure, getting seasick will definitely affect your experience for the worse.

 This is why we have a few great tips for you:

 Get Some Rest

-Feeling well rested before sailing the waters is definitely important.
+Feeling well-rested before sailing the waters is definitely important.
 Missing some sleep or feeling exhausted before getting on the ship will make you a lot more vulnerable to the motions of the ocean and eventually get you seasick.
 Remember to try to get as much sleep as you can before your time on the ocean.

 Get Some Fresh Air

-If you are already feeling seasick, it can be very helpful to go out on an open space such as a balcony and look at the horizon.
+If you are already feeling seasick, it can be very helpful to go out on open space such as a balcony and look at the horizon.
 While doing this, your eyes will have a “visual” of the motion, and then send a signal to your brain that you’re balanced, instead of the signals your ears are sending.
-Fresh air, especially with high winds, also have a tendency to help.
+Fresh air, especially with high winds, also has a tendency to help.
 Also, focusing on things other than your nausea, such as being more active on the boat, can improve your queasiness.

 Grab a Bite…and A Drink